 AT THE TOMB

-It seems logical that the other disciple in this passage who doesn’t get named is a woman, perhaps Peter’s wife or even the mother of Jesus.
-Mary Magdalene went to them early in the morning and they were together, staying in the same house.
+It seems logical that the other disciple in this passage who doesn’t get named is a woman, Peter’s wife.
+Mary Magdalene went to them in the early hours of the morning and they were together, staying in the same house.
 We know from 1 Cor.
 9:5 that Peter’s wife accompanied him –

 “Have we not power to lead about a sister, a wife, as well as other apostles, and as the brethren of the Lord, and Cephas?”